-Transfer to an Inpatient Rehabilitation or Skilled Nursing Unit after your hospital stay, will be done ONLY for those patients needing additional closely monitored therapy.
+Transfer to an Inpatient Rehabilitation Unit or a Skilled Nursing Unit after your hospital stay, will be done ONLY for those patients needing additional monitored therapy.
 Therapy is a continuation of what you have read in this manual and learned in the hospital.
 Living alone is not considered to be a reason for going to rehabilitation.